Lens replacement for refractive errors is very similar to cataract surgery. The key difference is that the replacement lenses are clear, not cloudy.

 Step 4 – Implanting the Intraocular Lens (IOL)

-Finally, we implant the artificial lens into the lens capsule.
+Finally, the lens implant is replaced with an artificial lens into the lens capsule.
 We pre-select the lens based on your visual needs and goals.